gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     Can be used to set the required maximum distance for inter charge-group bonded interactions.
 Communication for two-body
     bonded interactions below the non-bonded cut-off distance always comes for free with the non-bonded communication.
-Atoms beyond the non-bonded cut-off are only communicated when they have missing bonded interactions; this means that the extra cost is minor and nearly indepedent of the value of ``-rdd``.
+Particles beyond the non-bonded cut-off are only communicated when they have missing bonded interactions; this means that the extra cost is minor and nearly indepedent of the value of ``-rdd``.
 With dynamic